typeorm/typeorm/docs/data-source-options.md

 -   `pool.maxWaitingClients` - maximum number of queued requests allowed, additional acquire calls will be callback with an err in a future cycle of the event loop.

--   `pool.testOnBorrow` - should the pool validate resources before giving them to clients.
-Requires that either `factory.validate` or `factory.validateAsync` to be specified.

 -   `pool.acquireTimeoutMillis` - max milliseconds an `acquire` call will wait for a resource before timing out.
     (default no limit), if supplied should non-zero positive integer.